Dayo Amusa: Early life and career

 Dayo was born in Lagos.
 She is the first child in a family of Five.
 Her mother hails from Ogun state while her father is from Lagos.
-She attended Mayflower School, Ikene.
+She attended Mayflower School, Ikenne.
 Dayo studied Food Science and Technology at Moshood Abiola Polytechnic before commencing her acting career in 2002.
 Dayo had her first production in 2006.
 Although she acts mostly in Yoruba language films of Nollywood, she has also acted in English language films.
 Dayo is the Proprietress of PayDab Schools which has two locations in Ibadan and Lagos.